d48/cheatsheets/bash.md

 	// -n option to not print out newline character

-## Deleting files from find command
+## deleting files from find command

 Flags help in making sure not to break up file names that contain spaces